UXDProtocol/uxd-program/README.md

 of collateral without actually directly owning and managing the collateral itself.
 This allows the attack surface of the system as a whole to be reduced and creates a segmented risk profile such that all collateral tokens are not put in jeopardy due to any vulnerability that arises in relation to any specific collateral type.
-These tokens can referred to as r-tokens although the everyday user shouldn't have any need to refer to them at all since their primiary use is in the system back end and the user facing mint function encompasses both the depository facing deposit instruction as well as the controller facing mint function.
+These tokens can referred to as r-tokens although the everyday user shouldn't have any need to refer to them at all since their primary use is in the system back end and the user facing mint function encompasses both the depository facing deposit instruction as well as the controller facing mint function.

-The Controller issues the UXD token itself and has sole priviledge and authority over the UXD mint, which it exercises to create new uxd obligations proportional to underlying basis trade positions.
+The Controller issues the UXD token itself and has sole privilege and authority over the UXD mint, which it exercises to create new uxd obligations proportional to underlying basis trade positions.
 The same UXD token mint and controller combo can apply to arbitrarily many Depositories irrespective of the underlying perpetual swap markets, venues, mango groups, etc.
 The UXD token is fully fungible and any holder can redeem it at any time for a proportional share of the underlying collateral